-- the Control, Risk and Corporate Governance Committee created within the Board of Directors pursuant to Principle 7.P.4. of the Self-Regulatory Code; - the Human Resources Committee (also, briefly, the "HR Committee"), set up within the Board of Directors pursuant to Principle 6.P.3. of the Self-Regulatory Code; - the Related-Party Transaction Committee (also, briefly, the "RPT Committee"), set up within the Board of Directors pursuant to the legislation regarding the transactions with related parties issued by CONSOB with Resolution no. 17221 of 12 March 2010, as subsequently amended (the "Related Party Transaction Regulations"); - the Director in charge with the internal control and risk management system (the "Control and Risk Management System"), appointed pursuant to Principle 7.P.3.a)(i) of the Self-Regulatory Code (hereinafter, the "Control and Risk Management System Director"); - the person in charge of the Internal Audit function of Autogrill (the "Chief Internal Audit Executive"), who performs the functions described in the application criterion 7.C.5. of the Self-Regulatory Code; - the 231 Supervisory Committee, set up by the Board of Directors pursuant to Leg.
-Dec. no. 231 of 8 June 2001, as subsequently amended ("L.D.
-231/2001"); - the Strategy and Investment Committee (also, briefly, the "SI Committee") set up within the Board of Directors with effect from 21 April 2011; and - the person charged with preparing the Company's accounting documents, appointed pursuant to art.
-154-bis of TUF and art.
-18 of the Bylaws (the "Financial Reporting Manager").
+- the Control, Risk and Corporate Governance Committee created within the Board of Directors pursuant to principle 7.P.4. of the Self-Regulatory Code; - the Human Resources Committee (also, briefly, the "HR Committee"), set up within the Board of Directors pursuant to principle 6.P.3. of the Self-Regulatory Code; - the Related-Party Transaction Committee (also, briefly, the "RPT Committee"), set up within the Board of Directors pursuant to the legislation on transactions with related parties issued by CONSOB through Resolution No. 17221 of 12 March 2010, as subsequently amended (the "Related Party Transaction Regulations"); - the Director in charge with the internal control and risk management system (the "Control and Risk Management System"), appointed pursuant to principle 7.P.3.a)(i) of the Self-Regulatory Code (hereinafter, the "Control and Risk Management System Director"); - the person in charge of the Internal Audit function of Autogrill (the "Chief Internal Audit Executive"), who performs the functions described in the application criterion 7.C.5. of the Self-Regulatory Code;